 Later, you could progress to a senior leadership position such as a deputy or assistant head and head teacher - at which point you will have overall responsibility for the leadership and management of a school and the education its students receive.

-If you are successful you will be recommended to NCTL for the award of Qualified Teacher Status (QTS) and you will be prepared to teach pupils in the (14-19 age range within the Secondary age phase with primary and post-16 enhancement.
+If you are successful you will be recommended for the award of Qualified Teacher Status and you will be prepared to teach pupils in the 14-19 age range within the secondary age phase, with additional experience in the 11-14 age range and primary enhancements.
+You will also gain a Postgraduate Certificate in Education (PGCE) which includes 60 Master’s level credits.

 The University will award students with the PGCE in Secondary Education with 60 credits at Master’s level.